Reservoir-Research/geocaret/docs/ghg_emissions/koppen_codes.rst

 Köppen-Geiger climate zone classification
 =========================================

-The predominant (modal) climate zone of the catchments is coded using the following Köppen-Geiger classes from data published in [Beck2018]_.
-Climate zone for each reservoir/catchment is stored in the variable ``c_climate_zone``.
-The table is reproduced from supplementary materials/associated data of [Beck2018]_.
+The predominant (modal) climate zone of the catchments is coded using Köppen-Geiger classification published in [Beck2018]_ and given below.
+The climate zone for each reservoir/catchment is stored in the variable ``c_climate_zone``.
+The below table is reproduced from the supplementary materials/associated data in [Beck2018]_.

 ::